How Much Does a Door Cost in 2026? Installation & Price Chart

 • Choose standard sizes and common hardware finishes

-• For exterior doors, prioritize a good installation and sealing over expensive add-ons
+• For exterior doors, pay for good installation and sealing before expensive add-ons

-• Bundle multiple doors in one project to reduce per-door labor/visit costs
+• Bundle multiple doors to reduce per-door trip and setup costs

 Facebook